zaiisao/Documentation/en/Interactive Broadcast/voice_changer_android.md

 title: Set the Voice Changer and Reverberation Effects
 description: How to adjust the voice effect on Android
 platform: Android
-updatedAt: Mon Mar 09 2020 06:12:11 GMT+0800 (CST)
+updatedAt: Tue May 19 2020 05:53:16 GMT+0800 (CST)
 ---
 # Set the Voice Changer and Reverberation Effects
 ## Introduction
-In social and entertainment scenarios, users often need various voice effects to enhance an interactive experiences.
+In social and entertainment scenarios, users often need various voice effects to enhance an interactive experience.
 To accomplish this, Agora provides multiple preset voice changers and reverberation effects.
 You can also dynamically change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 ## Implementation